AIT’s Green Start to 2025: Growing Bonds, Growing Trees

 Post-plantation care, including regular watering and sapling protection, was immediately initiated to ensure a high survival rate and healthy growth of the 100 Guava saplings planted.
 This effort is expected to improve soil fertility, enhance groundwater recharge, and offer additional income to farmers through fruit production, thereby fostering a resilient and self-sustaining farming model.

-Brigadier Abhay Bhat, Director of AIT, expressed profound pride in the initiative, emphasising that it reflects the values and aspirations that the institution instills in its students.
+Brigadier Abhay Bhat, Director of AIT, expressed profound pride in the initiative, emphasizing that it reflects the values and aspirations that the institution instills in its students.
 By addressing the needs of various segments of society, AIT alumni are not just contributing to their industries but are also playing a vital role in shaping a better, more balanced world.
 For Brigadier Bhat, this commitment to creating meaningful impact is a testament to the strength of the institute’s values and the character of its graduates.
-He emphasised that their work embodies the core values of AIT, reaching beyond professional success to make a meaningful difference across all layers of society.
+He emphasized that their work embodies the core values of AIT, reaching beyond professional success to make a meaningful difference across all layers of society.

 Through this initiative, AIT demonstrates not only a commitment to green practices but also to empowering local communities and driving positive change.
 By investing in nature-based solutions and forming strategic partnerships, the company continues to lead impactful sustainability efforts, building a greener, more inclusive future for all.